CarlosNZ/fig-tree-evaluator/README.md

 *Trivial upgrades (e.g. documentation, small re-factors, types, etc.) not included*

+- **v2.17.0**: Allow Custom Functions to be expressed  as Custom Operators
 - **v2.16.10**: Fix for when aliases reference other aliases at the same level
 - **v2.16.8**: Don't deep merge fragments, data, headers and functions when using `.updateOptions()`
 - **v2.16.5**: Make sure all parameters that are objects get pre-evaluated, even when